A-Vite® 50000 I.U. Capsule

 Do not take A-Vite

-– if you are hypersensitive (allergic) to vitamin A or to any other ingrediente of A-Vite,
+– if you are allergic to vitamin A or to any other ingrediente of this medicine (listed in section 6),

 – if you have hypervitaminosis A (excess of vitamin A),